pygumby/spring-boot-sample-app/README.md

 As part of the job application process at a German fintech start-up, I was asked to write a simple Java application featuring some basic functionality.
 I ended up implementing this exemplary app called `popularity` using Spring Boot.
 It revolves around the notion of a fairly bogus "GitHub popularity score", which is based on the ratio between the number of people that follow a user and the number of people that user follows.

-This app is supposed to fulfill a set of requirements.
-They are listed below, along with the information whether or not they are featured yet.
+This app is supposed to fulfill a set of requirements, which are listed below.

 #### Feature requirements
-- [x] The app should provide a REST API that takes parameters and gives reasonable return codes.
+- [x] The app should provide a REST API that takes parameters and returns reasonable HTTP status codes.
-- [x] At some point, GitHub's REST API should somehow be used.
+- [x] GitHub's REST API should somehow be used.
-- [ ] Data should be persisted in a database such as MySQL or H2 using ORM.
+- [x] Data should be persisted in a database such as MySQL or H2 using ORM.

 #### Implementation requirements
 - [x] Git and GitHub should be used.